Daysam26/SkilHarvest-Project/README.md

 ### Data Cleaning and Preparation
 ---
 At first stage of data cleaning and preparation, the following were perform;
-1. Data Loading
+1. Data loading and inspection
-2. Creation of another column to import LOW, MEDIUM, HIGH categories of Unit Sold.
+2. Import into missing column such as LOW, MEDIUM, HIGH categories of Unit Sold.
 3. Summarization of all Data into Pivot Table; This includes,
    - Creating table ranges in a pivot table
    - Total region by their revenue